MicrosoftDocs/defender-docs/defender-endpoint/mde-plugin-wsl.md

 The defender connectivity test is triggered whenever there is a proxy modification on your device and is scheduled to run every hour.

 On starting your wsl machine, wait for 5 minutes and then run `healthcheck.exe` (located at `%ProgramFiles%\Microsoft Defender for Endpoint plug-in for WSL\tools` for the results of the connectivity test).
 If successful, you can see that the connectivity test was a success.
-If failed, you can see that the connectivity test was `invalid` indicating that the client connectivity from WSL to Defender for Endpoint service URLs is failing.
+If failed, you can see that the connectivity test was `invalid` indicating that the client connectivity from MDE plug-in for WSL to Defender for Endpoint service URLs is failing.

 > [!NOTE]
 > The `ConnectivityTest` registry key is no longer supported.